FusionAuth/fusionauth-site/site/_posts/2020-12-14-how-to-securely-implement-oauth-rails.md

 end
 ```

-First, we will setup our client using the [oauth2](https://github.com/oauth-xx/oauth2) gem.
+First, we will set up our client using the [oauth2](https://github.com/oauth-xx/oauth2) gem.
 This provides us with a [REST](https://www.codecademy.com/articles/what-is-rest) client wrapper for the OAuth 2.0 specification.

 ```ruby
 # ...